What long-term care covers

 - Personal care

-LTC insurance typically pays benefits when an insured person can no longer independently do two or more of the following activities of daily living (ADLs):
+LTC insurance usually pays benefits when you can't do two or more of the following things on your own.
+These are called activities of daily living (ADLs):

 - Bathe